-SAFETY DRILLS - 905.07
+SAFETY DRILLS

 All schools are required to instruct and drill students on emergency procedures so that students may respond to an emergency without confusion and panic.
-Each building administrator will conduct emergency drills in accordance with state statute and the district's Emergency Safety Plan.
+All building occupants will participate in the drills.
+Each building administrator will conduct emergency drills in accordance with requirements of the State Fire Marshall and the district's Emergency Safety Plan.
+All drill alarms shall be sounded on the fire alarm system.